How much do patios cost?Get a free quote now

 Outdoor furniture and lighting

 Now that you have an idea about average patio prices, you probably want to start your home project right away.
-Skip searching for patio cost calculators in the UK and put up a task on Airtasker instead!
-We’ll connect you to a local patio contractor nearby who can give you a free quote and help you build the patio of your dreams!
+Put up a task on Airtasker, and we’ll connect you to nearby experts who can give you a free quote and help you build the patio of your dreams!

 Find patio builders, fastPost a task

 If you opt to hire a landscape gardener for patio installation, a typical timeframe for a small patio of 10 square metres will take around two days.
 Of course, the bigger the patio and the extensive excavation needed, the longer it will take.
 The longer the duration of the project, the more expensive the labour is going to be.
-For 20 square metre patios, it can take around three days and £600 for the labour of two tradesmen.
-For 40 square meters, it can cost up to around £800.
+For 20 square metre patios, it can take around three days through the labour of two tradesmen.
+For 40 square meters, it can take up to four days.

 Schedule a regular cleaning and maintenance.
+You can do it by yourself, just remember that each material requires a different cleaning method.
 To remove dirt from the stone patio, simply use dish soap and water applied using a brush.
 For stubborn dirt, try using vinegar or bleach.
-You can also opt to hire a professional cleaner for £150 to £500.
+You can also opt to hire a professional cleaner at $150 to $325 per square metres.
 For slate, use dish soap and brush.
-Remember to avoid using heavy, harsh chemicals as they can be easily damaged.
+Remember to avoid using heavy, harsh chemicals as it can be easily damaged.
 Recommended cleaning schedule is two to three times a year.
 You can also buy slate cleaners for stains.
-You can also hire a slate polisher for only £30 to £80 a day.
+You can also hire a slate polisher as well.
 For concrete, brush leaves and debris off with a leaf blower or brush.
 To remove grime or dirt, wash it with a pressurised garden hose.
-For brick, sweep the area once a week using a brush with stiff bristles.
+For brick, sweep the area once a week using brush with stiff bristles.
 Wash it regularly to remove particles that have come loose.
 Use sealant regularly.

 Anytime, but the best time is spring!
 Because installation is significantly more difficult during the rainy season and warmer climates due to the nature of the curing and paving installation process.